ethanyanjiali/deep-vision/imagenet-2012/pytorch/README.md

 - I manually changed learning rate multiple times through training.
 But used a LR scheduler to in the final version with milestone of 30, 45, 80, 95 epochs and 0.1 decay.
 - With default weight init from PyTorch, the loss will stop decreasing around 4.5 so I used Kaiming init instead.
 - Data augmentation part is not exactly same with the original paper.
 - I modified the log format few times during training, so the log file is not consistent everywhere.
+- Color jittering was not applied for this training

 **Accuracy**: 50.98% (Top-1)